 This guidance document focuses on pharmacovigilance activities on a vaccine product circulating in the market throughout its life cycle post licensure period.
 This guidance uses the term pharmacovigilance to mean all scientific and data gathering activities relating to the detection, assessment, understanding and prevention of adverse events.
-Pharmacovigilance principally involves the identification and evaluation of safety signals.
+As per WHO, Vaccine pharmacovigilance is defined as the science and activities relating to the detection, assessment, understanding and communication of adverse events following immunization and other vaccine- or immunization-related issues, and to the prevention of untoward effects of the vaccine or immunization.
+The primary goal of vaccine pharmacovigilance is early detection, assessment, timely response to adverse events, signal management and continuous benefit risk assessment.
 In this guidance document, safety signal refers to a concern about a new risk or a new aspect of an already known risk or excess of adverse events compared to what would be expected to be associated with a product's use.

 Signals can be identified from post marketing data and other sources, such as preclinical data and events associated with other products in the same pharmacological class.
-It is possible that even a single well documented case report can be viewed as a signal, particularly if the report describes a positive rechallenge and de-challenge or if the event is extremely rare in the absence of drug use.

 Signals generally indicate the need for further investigation, which may or may not lead to the conclusion that the product caused the event.
 After a signal is identified, it should be further assessed to determine whether it represents a potential safety risk and whether other action should be taken.

-1.1 OBJECTIVE:
+1.1 OBJECTIVE

-This document intends to be an aid for the Marketing Authorization Holder and for other allied stakeholders who play active role in launching, distribution and bringing the vaccine products to end users, to implement an effective PV System for ensuring patient safety.
+This document intends to be an aid for the MAHs and for other allied stakeholders who play active role in launching, introduction, distribution and bringing the vaccine products to end users, to implement an effective PV System for ensuring patient safety.
 The main focus of this guideline is to identify the risks, formulate the risk profile of a vaccine and its administration programme, design of appropriate pharmacovigilance plan to mitigate such risks and to explore the missing critical information which did not emerge during pre- market phase-I/II/III trials and therefore safety profile had not been established.